All posts

 The compounding effect

 Speed improvements compound with other UX work.
 A faster-loading trust signal is seen more often.
 A faster add-to-cart response gives shoppers more confidence.
 A faster checkout reduces form fatigue.
+The relationship between load time and trust perception is direct — visitors who experience slow or jumpy page loads are more likely to doubt a store's legitimacy, which connects to everything covered in the guide to trust signals that convert.

 The highest-ROI sequence for most stores: fix app bloat first (highest impact, no development cost), then address image sizing, then defer non-critical scripts.